 2017 With the encouragement of customers, Frandsen Bank & Trust opened a new, full-service community bank in downtown Duluth.

-2018 The Frandsen Family Foundation announced it would offer full two-year scholarships plus an allowance for books to any 2018 Rush City High School graduate who attends Pine Technical & Community College in Pine City, Minnesota.
+2018 The Frandsen Foundation announced it would offer full two-year scholarships plus an allowance for books to any 2018 Rush City High School graduate who attends Pine Technical & Community College in Pine City, Minnesota.

 2019 Frandsen Corporation purchased the former Lakeland Tool & Engineering in Anoka, Minnesota, along with its satellite plant in Frederic, Wisconsin.
 The Frandsen scholarship offer was extended to all high school graduates in Braham, Minnesota, and Luck, Wisconsin, and the choice of schools was expanded to other technical and community colleges in the region.

 2020 Frederic, Wisconsin, was added to the list of high schools eligible to receive the Frandsen two-year scholarship.